shivannis/xandr-docs-public/xandr-docs/articles/monetize/negotiate-deals-with-buyers.md

 Negotiate a deal with the buyer offline.
 Then ask the buyer for their Xandr member ID so you can set up the deal in Monetize.

 > [!NOTE]
-> **If you have not seen delivery from this bidder previously**, be sure to ask the buyer to make sure that the bidder has you (the seller) in an allowlist in their bidder
+> **If you have not seen delivery from this bidder previously**, be sure to ask the buyer to make sure that the bidder has you (the seller) in an allowlist in their bidder profile.
-> profile.
 This is an important step: if the bidder does not receive traffic from you, the buyer will not be able to buy through the negotiated deal.

 ### Step 2.
-Create a deal in Monetize
+Create a deal in Microsoft Monetize

-Select the buyer on the [Partner Center Screen - Seller View](partner-center-screen-seller-view.md), and then follow the step-by-step instructions on the [Create a Custom
+Select the buyer on the [Partner Center Screen - Seller View](partner-center-screen-seller-view.md), and then follow the step-by-step instructions on the [Create a Custom Deal](create-a-custom-deal.md) page.
-Deal](create-a-custom-deal.md) page.
 Once the deal has been set up in Monetize, contact the buyer and give them the deal ID.

 ### Step 3.
 Buyers enter the deal into the bidder's UI